 You can never have enough cheese on a pasta plate.
 I often default to Parmesan, but Pecorino Romano is edging in.
-This is an aged sheep’s milk cheese with a hard yet easy-to-grate texture.
-It adds an extra bit of saltiness, and sharp nutty flavor to finish of the dish.
+This is an aged sheep’s milk cheese with a hard, yet easy-to-grate texture.
+It adds an extra bit of saltiness, and sharp nutty flavor to finish off the dish.

 What to serve alongside gnocchi

-Besides a big glass of dry red wine, there are a lot of additional courses to add to the menu that pairs well with gnocchi.
+Besides a big glass of dry red wine, there are a lot of additional courses that pairs well with gnocchi.
 A Caesar salad made with a light and citrusy anchovy vinaigrette tops the list as a starter.

 Sautéed chicken marsala or cacciatore is a nice main course to serve with the creamy gnocchi.
 For meat lovers, a seared piece of filet mignon or even rack of lamb also compliments the decadence of the pasta.

 More Great Ways to Serve Gnocchi!